-Here, I identify two distinct sources to the evolutionary rates achievable by the system.
-One of the sources, $\Delta_\Pi A \, \Delta f$, involves uncertainties in the fitness function and uncertainties in the trait of interest evaluated in the mutation-driven distribution.
-The remaining one depends on the means of the fitness and of the quantity of interest.
-This is somewhat reminiscent of the speed limits for open quantum systems, where two distinct sources to the dynamics of a system lead to additive contributions to the ultimate speed with which a quantity can evolve, which in turns allows to derive lower bounds on speed~\cite{LPGP2022}.
+Here, one can identify two distinct sources that contribute to the evolutionary rates of the system.
+One of the sources, $\sigma^\Pi_A \, \sigma_f$, involves the standard deviation of the fitness function, and the standard deviation of the trait of interest evaluated in the mutation-driven distribution.
+The remaining term depends on the averages of fitness and the quantity of interest.
+This is somewhat reminiscent of the speed limits for open quantum systems, where two distinct sources to the dynamics of a system lead to additive contributions to the ultimate speed with which a quantity can evolve, which in turn allows to derive lower bounds on speed~\cite{LPGP2022}.
 A different bound on evolutionary rates under natural selection and mutations was derived in Ref.~\cite{ItoUgh2023} in terms of contributions to the Fisher information (i.e., more in the spirit of Sec.~\ref{sec:general}).
 In contrast, evaluating Eqs.~\eqref{eq:speedlimitReplicatorMutation} and~\eqref{eq:upperlowerSL} only requires knowledge of averages and standard deviations.

-One of the most salient features of this work is the possibility to discriminate biological traits that evolve slowly from those that can evolve rapidly in terms of simple properties.
-In this case, given knowledge of expectation values $\{ \langle f \rangle, \langle A \rangle, \langle A \rangle_\Pi \}$ and standard deviations $\{ \Delta f, \Delta A, \Delta_\Pi A \}$, Eqs.~(\ref{eq:lowerSL}) and~(\ref{eq:upperSL}) constrain the evolutionary rates of an observable trait $A$.
-The rate limits allow mathematically identifying two extremes of evolutionary regimes: (i) The maximum evolution rate of a trait that is robust to mutations, $\langle A \rangle_\Pi \approx \langle A \rangle$, is bounded by the variabilities in the trait and fitness; (ii) Meanwhile, a population with uniform fitness $f_j \approx f_k$, for which $\sigma_f \approx 0$, leads to constrained dynamics where $\left| d \langle A \rangle/dt \right| \approx \langle f \rangle \big| \langle A \rangle_\Pi - \langle A \rangle \big|$.
+The results in this article can be used to discriminate traits with fast or slow evolutionary rates and how different evolutionary forces affect them.
+Given knowledge of expectation values $\{ \langle f \rangle, \langle A \rangle, \langle A \rangle_\Pi \}$ and standard deviations $\{ \sigma_f, \sigma_A, \sigma^\Pi_A \}$, the right-hand side of Eqs.~(\ref{eq:lowerSL}) and~(\ref{eq:upperSL}) constrain the evolutionary rates of a trait $A$.
+The rate limits allow mathematically identifying two extremes of evolutionary regimes: (i) The maximum evolution rate of a trait that is robust to mutations, with $\langle A \rangle_\Pi \approx \langle A \rangle$, is bounded by the variabilities in the trait and fitness; (ii) Meanwhile, a population with uniform fitness $f_j \approx f_k$, for which $\sigma_f \approx 0$, leads to constrained dynamics where $\left| d \langle A \rangle/dt \right| \approx \langle f \rangle \big| \langle A \rangle_\Pi - \langle A \rangle \big|$.
 Natural selection dominates in case (i), often identified as the weak or neutral selection regime~\cite{WILD2007382}, while mutations dominate in case (ii).
 I illustrate this in Fig.~\ref{fig:fig2}.
 (Also see the Supplementary Material for a model illustrating these claims and the inequalities derived in this article.)